Vizio TV Won’t Turn On (Try This FIRST!)

 Occasionally, for a variety of different reasons, switches can get “tripped” OFF.

-2. Identify any breaker switches that appear to be in the middle of ON and OFF, or fully OFF.
-Once you find one, turn that switch OFF, and then back ON.
+2. Identify any breaker switches that appear to be between ON and OFF or fully OFF.
+Once you find one, turn that switch OFF and then back ON.
 The switch should stay in the ON position.

 Keep in mind if the switch has been tripped, and it’s in the middle, you MUST first move it OFF and then ON.
 If you try to move it ON right away, it won’t stay ON.